kprobst-fhooe/MID-special-topics/README.md

 - Jacob, 1990.
 What you look at is what you get: eye movement-based interaction techniques.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ‘90), pp. 11–18, DOI: [10.1145/97243.97246](https://doi.org/10.1145/97243.97246)

-- Jacob, 1995.
+- **Jacob, 1995.
 Eye tracking in advanced interface design.
-In Virtual environments and advanced interface design, pp. 258–288
+In Virtual environments and advanced interface design, pp. 258–288**

 - Sibert & Jacob, 2000.
 Evaluation of eye gaze interaction.
 In Proceedings of the SIGCHI conference on Human Factors in Computing Systems (CHI ‘00), pp. 281–288, DOI: [10.1145/332040.332445](https://doi.org/10.1145/332040.332445)

 - Kumar, 2007.
 Gaze-Enhanced User Interface Design.
-Phd Thesis, Stanford University
+Phd Thesis, Stanford University 🎓

 - Vertegaal, 2008.
 A Fitts Law comparison of eye tracking and manual input in the selection of visual targets.
 In Proceedings of the 10th international conference on Multimodal interfaces (ICMI '08), pp. 241–248, DOI: [10.1145/1452392.1452443](https://doi.org/10.1145/1452392.1452443)

 - Majaranta, Aoki, Donegan, 2011.
 Gaze Interaction and Applications of Eye Tracking: Advances in Assistive Technologies.
 Medical Information Science Reference 📖

 - Vrzakova & Bednarik, 2013.
-That's not norma(n/l): a detailed analysis of midas touch in gaze-based problem-solving.
+That's not Norma(n/l): A Detailed Analysis of Midas Touch in Gaze-based Problem-Solving.
 In CHI '13 Extended Abstracts on Human Factors in Computing Systems (CHI EA ‘13), pp. 85–90, DOI: [10.1145/2468356.2468373](https://doi.org/10.1145/2468356.2468373)

 - Feit, Williams, Toledo, Paradiso, Kulkarni, Kane, Ringel Morris, 2017.
 Toward Everyday Gaze Input: Accuracy and Precision of Eye Tracking and Implications for Design.
 In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (CHI ‘17), pp. 1118–1130, DOI: [10.1145/3025453.3025599](https://doi.org/10.1145/3025453.3025599)

 - Klaib, Alsrehin, Melhem, Bashtawi, Magableh, 2020.
-Eye tracking algorithms, techniques, tools, and applications with an emphasis on machine learning and Internet of Things technologies (Chapter 7), DOI: [10.1016/j.eswa.2020.114037](https://doi.org/10.1016/j.eswa.2020.114037)
+Eye Tracking Algorithms, Techniques, Tools, and Applications with an Emphasis on Machine Learning and Internet of Things Technologies (Chapter 7), DOI: [10.1016/j.eswa.2020.114037](https://doi.org/10.1016/j.eswa.2020.114037)

 ### Applications